l0uisgrange/ada-2025-project/README.md

 #### Event-Based Behavioral Analysis
 For each major event category (politics, sports, holidays):
 1. Temporal Alignment:
-  - Segment the network into time slices around the event (e.g., ±7 days).
+    - Segment the network into time slices around the event.
     - Compare subreddit-level features before, during, and after the event.
 2. Behavioral Metrics:
     - Volume of cross-links, sentiment shifts, and linguistic tone (via LIWC).
     - Community-level participation changes (number of active edges/nodes).
 3. Statistical Testing:
     - Use paired tests or bootstrapping to detect significant changes in sentiment and connectivity.
     - Evaluate whether behavioral shifts are unique to specific event categories.

 Outcome:
 Quantitative evidence of behavioral fluctuations in Reddit communities tied to real-world events.